jacksonk-price/sierpinski-generator/README.md

 ## Sierpiński triangle
 ### What is the chaos game?
-If one takes a point and applies each of the transformations dA, dB, and dC to it randomly, the resulting points will be dense in the Sierpiński triangle.

-Or more simply:

     Take three points in a plane to form a triangle.
     Randomly select any point inside the triangle and consider that your current position.